 1) SoFi offered a ton of different payment plans, interest rates, and different options all together.
 Their plans were really great.

 2) Their customer service was remarkable.
 I called multiple times in an attempt to get my dad on my account as a cosigner, making sure I had the right paperwork and a few other things.
-Every single time I called, I got a different person and they were all incredibly helpful and knowledgeable about what I needed.
+Every time I called, I got a different person and each and every one of them were incredibly helpful and knowledgeable about what I needed.
 They were so polite and kind.
 When I was missing a document, they even called me to let me know what they needed from me because that was the only document they were waiting on.

 3) They have extremely competitive interest rates.
 I searched around for a few different rates, but ultimately, SoFi was either a better interest rate or an overall better program.
 Multiple bloggers had nothing but great things about SoFi student loan refinance.